spawn

 size: "10"

-Now create a new file called host.yaml with the following content:
+Now, create another file called host.yaml with the following content:

 ---